Get a free, no hassle quote to help start planning.

 News – New locals can pick up news, events and listings in The Herald.

-If like us, you love to shop local and support independent stores then here’s our rundown of the very best of Dicot;
+If like us, you love to shop local and support independent stores then here are our favourites;

 Does exactly what the name suggests, a fab store full of delightful finds for your new nest, from house plants to funky lighting, it’s a design haven.